deejaygraham/deejaygraham.github.io/src/content/posts/2025-06-06-learning-by-ear.md

 should get us very close to the original tune.

 After completing that project and running it a few times, it became obvious that there may be a few problems with this approach.
-First, the problem space of textual evolution that I had used before was 2 * 26 - letters a-z and upper case, maybe with some punctuation involved.
+First, the problem space of textual evolution that I had used before was 2 x 26 - letters a-z and upper case, maybe with some punctuation involved.
-The problem space with a musical evolution was 12 * 9 * 4 - note names, octaves, note length.
+The problem space with a musical evolution was 12 x 9 x 4 - note names, octaves, note length.
 The length of the target tune also becomes a problem because I again picked "twinkle twinkle" and although there is a lot of repitition in the tune, the length is longer than a lot of textual evolution demonstrations, meaning a larger population in each generation and more generations to cycle through to get a satisfactory result.